 One of your first steps into the world of adulthood is getting, keeping, and eventually leaving your first job.
-Entering the workforce can be intimidating to say the least, and it can be a hard thing to do as a full-time student.
+Entering the workforce can be intimidating to say the least, and it can be a hard thing to do as a full-time high school student.
 Here are some tips and tricks that helped me through every step of my first job.
+Hopefully they can help you as well!

 Finding the right job